 With this research, the Laboratory for Plant Ecology aims at quantifying the transpiration of trees in the ‘Stadioneiland’.
 By monitoring urban trees, we collect and analyse live data of sap flow and growth.
 Over five master students in Bioscience Engineering at Ghent University have contributed to this project and a PhD research funded by the Flemish Research Foundation FWO is currently focussing on improving the accuracy of tree transpiration measurements for urban applications.
 Transpiration data measured by the Laboratory of Plant Ecology is being implemented in a groundwater model of Waternet.
 The modelling outcomes have a two-sided purpose.
 On the one hand, they give insight in water management.
 On the other hand, results might lead to important recommendations regarding tree and water management for climate adaptation.
 Through the collaboration of the Laboratory of Plant Ecology, Waternet and the City of Amsterdam, ecophysiology and hydrology knowledge are being brought together to bridge the gap between research, tree management and water management.
 These multidisciplinary research efforts will ultimately improve our understanding of the urban water balance in green cities.

 Since May 2019, six elm trees (five Ulmus minor ‘Sarniensis’ and one Ulmus ‘Columella’), the most abundant species in the 'Stadioneiland', are being monitored with sap flow sensors and dendrometers.
 In the summer of 2021, sensors in six additional Ulmus minor ‘Sarniensis’ trees have been installed to gain insight in the variability of measurements linked to tree size.
-In the following winter, these were moved to Linden trees (Tilia europaea ‘Pallida’) to collect sap flow data from the second most abundant tree species in the study area.
+In the following winter, these were moved to linden trees (Tilia europaea ‘Pallida’) to collect sap flow data from the second most abundant tree species in the study area.
 In the winter of 2023 a third species was equipped with sensors, namely three plane trees (Platanus x acerifolia).

 The satellite image below shows the location of the 'Stadioneiland' where the trees are being monitored.
-Red markers indicate elm trees, yellow markers indicate linden trees.
+Red markers indicate elm trees, yellow markers linden trees and green markers plane trees.